radu-dogaru/rdt_transform_for_tiny_ml_signal_classifiers/README.md

 # rdt_transform_for_tiny_ml_signal_classifiers
-**NRDT:** A transform with **only 16 code lines**, proved so far a convenient substitute for more sophisticated transforms (e.g. MFCCs) in various signal recognition problems.
+**iRDT:** A transform with **only 16 code lines**, proved so far a convenient substitute for more sophisticated transforms (e.g. MFCCs) in various signal recognition problems.
 **No multipliers**, **simple algorithm**, one can apply it for various signals by optimzing the delays in the algorithm.

 Particularly **useful for HW-oriented devices** (MCU, FPGAs) in the Tiny-ML context

-Copyright Radu DOGARU radu.dogaru@upb.ro
-Last update 20 July 2025
+Copyright Radu and Ioana DOGARU radu.dogaru@upb.ro Last update 20 July 2025, 23 oct.
+2025.

-It represents a revised and simplified code replacement for the older RDT Python code provided in https://github.com/radu-dogaru/NL-CNN-RDT-based-sound-classification-
+It represents a revised, optimized and simplified code replacement for the older RDT Python code provided in https://github.com/radu-dogaru/NL-CNN-RDT-based-sound-classification-  including JIT and fixed-point (INT32).

 For facile access to datasets in  examples, it is prefferable to run the notebook on Kaggle
 <a href="https://colab.research.google.com/github/radu-dogaru/rdt_transform_for_tiny_ml_signal_classifiers/blob/main/nrdt-2025.ipynb">